StephaneBour/thumbor-heroku/README.md

 In your Heroku Apps Settings, you can add, delete and edit config vars.

 All vars in [thumbor.conf](thumbor.conf) can be edit.

+By default, unsafe URL isn't enable, and the security key is `1234567890`